Bobamaaa/Uber-Lyft-Ride-Sharing/README.md

 # Uber-Lyft-Ride-Sharing
 # 🚖 Ride Price Prediction Using Weather and Temporal Data

-This project uses ride-hailing and weather data to build a predictive model that estimates the price of a ride based on various factors like distance, time of day, weather, and ride type.
+This project utilizes ride-hailing and weather data to develop a predictive model that estimates the price of a ride based on various factors, including distance, time of day, weather conditions, and ride type.

 ## 📌 Project Objectives